 Who are we

-RECS International is a unique organization in the fact that we represent the whole production and consumption chain for renewable electricity.
-We are an organization of energy generators, traders, wholesalers, suppliers and consumers who remain in near constant dialogue with national and European legislative bodies as well as third-party NGOs and standard setting organizations.
+RECS Energy Certificate Association (RECS) is a unique organization in the fact that we represent the whole production and consumption chain for renewable electricity.
+We are an organization of energy generators, traders, wholesalers, suppliers, and consumers who remain in near-constant dialogue with national and European legislative bodies as well as third-party NGOs and standard-setting organizations.

 We at RECS International believe that the European electricity market is not fully liberalized until every consumer is protected in the right to choose an electricity supplier and, more importantly, an electricity product!
 RECS feels that the best way to provide the consumer with a choice of electricity products is by using mechanisms already defined in EU legislation (2009/28/EC).
 By well implementing the Guarantee of Origin we would be able to provide a proof-of-purchase for electricity products and better protect the consumer.

-RECS International and the Association of Issuing Bodies (AIB) have no formal cooperation and are two individual and separate organizations.
+RECS Energy Certificate Association (RECS) and the Association of Issuing Bodies (AIB) have no formal cooperation and are two individual and separate organizations.
 That being said, there are often shared goals when attempting to implement EECS systems throughout Europe.
-The AIB and its members have the objective of implementing the RES and IME Directives in a trustworthy, reliable and cost-effective manner.
-RECS International on the other hand represents market parties who strive for a open, transparent, credible and efficient marketplace.
+The AIB and its members have the objective of implementing the RES and IME Directives in a trustworthy, reliable, and cost-effective manner.
+RECS on the other hand represents market parties who strive for an open, transparent, credible, and efficient marketplace.

-RECS International is of the opinion that the adoption of the EECS standard by national governments will allow for the easy transfer and trade of electricity attributes Europe-wide.
+RECS believes that the adoption of the EECS standard by national governments will allow for the easy transfer and trade of electricity attributes Europe-wide.
 By standardizing national RES-Guarantee of Origins as EECS-GOs producers of renewable electricity would be better able to compete in an international market which would provide additional financing options to these national renewables producers.
 This can create a reliable, market-based revenue stream for renewable electricity producers and thereby increase the cost-efficiency of renewables.

-RECS International is a Dutch based non-profit organization.
-The organization has more than 90 members who pay an annual fee for the continuation of the activites preformed by RECS International.
+RECS Energy Certificate Association (RECS) is a Dutch-based non-profit organization.
+The organization has more than 90 members who pay an annual fee for the continuation of the activities preformed by RECS International.

-If you are interested in supporting the activites of RECS International please join us.
+If you are interested in supporting the activities of RECS, please join us.

 Voluntary Market